-A multimedia dance performance based on Homer's epic poem
+A multimedia dance performance inspired by Homer's epic poem

-The Odyssey integrates choreography by Sonia Plumb, film by Helder Mira, original music by Cory Gabel, masks by David Regan and costumes by Gail Fresia to tell the trials and tribulations of the Greek hero Odysseus.
+Choreography by Sonia Plumb, film by Helder Mira, original music by Cory Gabel, masks by David Regan and costumes by Gail Fresia

 Love, loyalty and courage are tested as he travels home from the Trojan war, encountering the Sirens, Calypso, Poseidon, Cyclops and the Lotus-Eaters.
 He must use his wit and brains more than his brawn to save his men and return safely home to Ithaca and his wife, Penelope.